Skip to main content

 What Are the Ancillary Medications and Their Role?

-In many testosterone optimization protocols, particularly for men, ancillary medications are prescribed to manage potential and support the body’s natural hormonal functions.
+In many testosterone optimization protocols, particularly for men, ancillary medications are prescribed to manage potential side effects and support the body’s natural hormonal functions.
 These medications are a key part of the procedural landscape of TRT.

 • Anastrozole ∞ This is an aromatase inhibitor, often prescribed as an oral tablet to be taken twice a week.
 Its purpose is to block the conversion of testosterone into estrogen, thereby preventing estrogen-related side effects such as water retention and gynecomastia.